 With Holiday Rentals it’s the Little Things That Make a Difference

-In holiday rentals, sometimes it’s the little things that make a difference to your stay.
 When you check into a hotel, you come to expect certain amenities depending on the class of hotel you’ve booked.
-Hotel ratings exist to give you an idea as to the standard of facilities and what you can expect to find in your room – toiletries, a mini bar, tea and coffee-making facilities, etc – so there are generally no surprises.
-Instead, you might find yourself getting excited by the little extras, like bath crystals, a fluffy robe, glossy magazines, or a bottle of wine.
+Hotel ratings exist to give you an idea as to the standard of facilities and what you can expect to find in your room, so there are generally no surprises.

-Our HomeAway Holiday-Rentals home in Sardinia is the inspiration for this post, although this is something we’ve been mulling for a while.
-Casa Teulada is one of those properties crammed with so many treats intended to make your stay as enjoyable and as special as possible that you can’t help but be delighted whenever you open a drawer or cupboard.
+Our HomeAway home in Sardinia is the inspiration for this post, although this is a subject we’ve been mulling for some years, to be honest.
+In Sardinia, Casa Teulada is one of those properties crammed with so many treats intended to make your stay as comfortable, enjoyable and as special as possible, that you can’t help but be delighted whenever you open a drawer or cupboard.

-So what are the basic things that we have come to expect in a holiday rental and why should the owner provide them?
+So what are the basics that we have come to expect in a holiday rental and why should the owner provide these things?

-It’s no fun arriving late at night or on a Sunday when shops are closed, only to have to wake in the morning and get organized without a cup of caffeine.
-Hotels offer breakfast or are at least in the vicinity of a café but some holiday rentals are located in the countryside or suburbs.
+It’s no fun arriving late at night, or on a Sunday when shops are closed, only to have to wake in the morning and get organized without a cup of caffeine.
+Hotels offer breakfast or are at least in the vicinity of a café where you can buy breakfast, but some holiday rentals are located in the countryside or suburbs where there aren’t shops on every corner.
 Coffee, tea, a loaf of bread, butter and jam is all that’s needed.
-Go with the local customs and local produce – here in Sardinia, Antonio and Christina left us Nutella and Italian biscuits, in London it was delicious free-range eggs.
+However, go with the local customs and local produce if you want to offer a more memorable breakfast.
+Here in Sardinia, Antonio and Christina left us Nutella and Italian biscuits, in London we were left delicious free-range eggs.

 Sugar, salt and pepper

 People staying in holiday rentals often love to shop the local markets and love to cook, or at the very least, they like to buy nice local bread, cheeses and cold cuts.
 Leave them some salt and pepper for their tomatoes and to season their meals, and sugar so they don’t have to buy some.
-We find we never use all of what we’ve bought and these things are cheap and can be stored for a long time.
+We find we never use all of what we’ve bought and leave a lot behind.
+These things are cheap, so cost owners little, and can be stored for a long time.
 Here in Sardinia, our hosts provide both fine and coarse-grained salt!
 But they’re Italian.

 THE LITTLE EXTRAS